daKmoR/nested-dependencies-in-frontend/README.md

 npm install lit-element lit-html@1.0.0 --save-exact
 ```

-> we are using pinned versions on purpose here
+> Note: we are using pinned versions on purpose here.

-and then we just load both packages in our `main.js`.
+Then we just load both packages in our `main.js`.
 ```js
 import { LitElement } from "lit-element";
 import { html } from "lit-html";